 9 to 12 Months After Death Checklist

 Probate.
-By now, probate may be completed or nearing completion.
-Make sure to follow up on any outstanding paperwork or tasks related to probate.
+If there was need for probate, it may be completed or nearing completion.
+Make sure to follow up on any outstanding paperwork or related tasks.

 Think about your future.
 You may have already started thinking about this when considering your financial circumstances.
 As you age, where do you want to live?
 If necessary, would you accept assisted living or a retirement community?
 Though it may be unpleasant, it’s important to consider your wishes for your future care.
 Creating a health care directive and speaking to your family can be very helpful.

 Consider an annual memorial.
-For many survivors, it’s important that the Decedent is not forgotten.
-Some choose to remember the Decedent on their birthday, Memorial Day, or other significant dates.
-You may want to consider starting an annual tradition where you can remember the Decedent and their impact on your life.
+For many survivors, it’s important that their loved one is not forgotten.
+Some choose to remember them on their birthday, or other significant dates.
+You may want to consider starting an annual tradition where you can remember them and their impact on your life.

 Is it time for a change?
 It’s generally advisable to postpone making big decisions soon after the death of someone close to us.
 Grief may impair our decision making.
 By now, you may be ready to see if there’s any big changes you may want to make.
-Perhaps you want to downsize your household or maybe you’d like to move across the country or internationally.
-You may want to consider these serious decisions if you’re nearing the end of the grieving process.
+Perhaps you want to downsize your household or maybe you’d like to move across the country or even abroad.
+You may want to consider such decisions if you’re at this point.

 Financial planner/retirement planner